MaryBamisile/30daysofBash/days_compilations/Day8.md

 #### Input/Output Redirection

+####### Input/Output (I/O) redirection is a feature that allows you to control where input comes from and where output goes.I learnt about the three standard streams:
+1. Standard Input (stdin) - Stream for input, file descriptor 0
+2. Standard Output (stdout) - Stream for output, file descriptor 1
+3. Standard Error (stderr) - Stream for error messages, file descriptor 2

 ###### Basic Redirection Operators
 <li> >: Redirect stdout to a file (overwrite)
 <li> >>: Redirect stdout to a file (append)